Gauge Enhanced Quantum Criticality Beyond the Standard Model: Mother Effective Field Theory with Competing GUT-Higgs fields

+\item {The name of ``fragmentary'' GUT-Higgs liquid (\Sec{sec:QED4Parton}) is meant to distinguish and emphasize the fractionalization of bivector field as $\Phi_{ab} \sim \xi_a^\dagger \xi_b$ of fermionic partons in \eq{eq: QED4}, instead of $\Phi_{ab}^\text{bi}\sim \phi_{a}\phi_{b}$ of the bosonic partons in \eq{eq:Phi-bi-phi} and \eq{eq:Phi-bi-phi-2} for the ``composite'' GUT-Higgs model (\Sec{sec:CompositeHiggs}).} \end{enumerate}

-We first argue that the QED theory in \Eqn{eq: QED4} saturates the same $w_2w_3(V_{\SO(10)})$ anomaly as the WZW term.
-The starting point is to identify that the spacetime-internal symmetry and gauge group of the fermionic parton is
+We first argue that the QED$'_4$ theory (without a $\theta$-term) in \Eqn{eq: QED4} saturates the same $w_2w_3$ anomaly as the WZW term in \Sec{sec:HomotopyCohomology}.
+The starting point is to identify that the spacetime-internal symmetry (here ${\Spin'\times_{\Z_2^{F'}}\U(1)'}$) and the gauge group (here $\SO(10)$) of the fermionic parton theory is